ffvv0123/Data-Structures/README.md

 ###
 ### Dynamic Memory Allocation
 ###
 When program you may not know how much space you will need, nor do tou wish to allocate some very large area that may never be required.
-To solove this problem C provides a mechanism, called a *heap*, for
+To solove this problem C provides a mechanism, called a *heap*, for allocating storage at run-time.

+- malloc: Function used when new memory space is needed.
+- free: Function used when no longer need an area of memory

+Whenever you use malloc function, next you request the amount of memory you need.
+If memory is available, a pointer to the start of an area of memory of the required size is returned.
+Else, the pointer NULL is returned.

+Whenever you use free function, and return the area of memory to the system.

+## Once an area of memory is freed, it is improper to use it.

 ###